AI Use Cases/Healthcare

 Epic and Cerner licensing tiers are a hidden prerequisite

 Right-sizing compute without understanding which Epic or Cerner licensing tier is tied to each instance class will trigger licensing violations or performance degradation.
 You need current licensing agreements mapped to infrastructure before the AI can distinguish true waste from contractually required overhead.
-Health systems that skip this step often find their first round of recommendations is 40-60% unusable.
+Skip this step and a large share of the first round of recommendations will be unusable.

 3. 3